janjanam-j/Seattle-Aribnb-Market/README.md

 Seattle Airbnb Market- A brief overview

 ## Table of Contents
+1. Libraries used
-1. Objectives of the analysis
+2. Objectives of the analysis
-2. A brief layout of the analysis
+3. A brief layout of the analysis
-3. Results
+4. Results
-4. Future work
+5. Future work

+## Libraries used:
+1. Pandas
+2. Numpy
+3. Matplotlib
+4. Seaborn

+Files description:
+Data Folder: This folder consists of the Seattle listings data, Calender data can be obtained from- https://www.kaggle.com/airbnb/seattle/data?select=calendar.csv

 ## Objectives/Motivation of the Analysis: